Concepts

 Listener

 A listener is the top-level monitoring unit.
-It groups one or more keyword queries under a single topic and gives that topic a name, color, and AI intent description.
+It groups keyword queries and/or tracked LinkedIn/X profiles under a single topic and gives that topic a name, color, and AI intent description.

 Examples: "Brand Mentions", "Competitor: Acme", "Pain Points in our category".